85+ College Student Statistics For 2023 (Latest Facts)

 5. The depression rate among students has grown by 5.1%.

-6. Only 10% of college athletes reported that they seek help for depression and prefer counselling for their mental health issues.
+6. Only 10% of college athletes reported that they seek help for depression and prefer counseling for their mental health issues.

 7. 33% of the students reported that they struggle with depression or anxiety.